jdbcode/tutorial-test/index.md

 6\.
 Set the drawing tools widget to listen for geometry drawing and editing events and respond with a function to chart the NDVI time series for the newly drawn or edited region.
-The charting function has not be defined yet, but its name can be provided as `chartNdviTimeSeries`.
+The charting function has not been defined yet, but its name can be provided as `chartNdviTimeSeries`.

 Note that `ui.util.debounce` wraps the `chartNdviTimeSeries` function to reduce the frequency of it being invoked while drawing and editing a